 - Fabric Freshener: Also known as odor removers, fabric fresheners work by trapping odor molecules and suspending them away from the fabric until they can be washed away.
 Some are made for topical use only and others can be added to the wash cycle.

-- Oxygen Bleach: Sold in liquid and powdered formulas, oxygen-based or all-fabric bleach contains sodium perborate, sodium precarbonate or hydrogen peroxide.
+- Oxygen Bleach: Sold in liquid and powdered formulas, oxygen-based or all-fabric bleach contains sodium perborate, sodium percarbonate, or hydrogen peroxide.
 When this bleach is introduced to wash water, the chemical ingredient oxidizes to help remove soil and organic matter helping to remove stains and brighten the fabric.
 It works much more slowly than chlorine bleach but is much more gentle on fabrics.

 - Rust Remover: Commercial rust remover products generally contain oxalic or hydrofluoric acid and are formulated to remove rust on fabrics.
-They are quite powerful and home remedies made from lemon juice or cream of tartar should be tried first to remove rust stains.

 - Scent Enhancer: Available in pellet and powdered packets, scent enhancers contain a dissolving agent and perfume.
 They offer no cleaning or odor control properties, they simply add perfume to the wash water.

 - Starch: A natural product produced from plants, usually corn, starch is used to coat natural fabric fibers to add stiffness and increase stain resistance.
-Laundry starch is available in powdered, liquid and aerosol form.
+Laundry starch is available in powdered, liquid, and aerosol form.

 - Water Conditioner/Water Softener: These terms are used interchangeably on some laundry products but there is a difference.
-Water conditioner is a term for an equipment system that changes the qualities of the water in your home.
+A water conditioner is a term for an equipment system that changes the qualities of the water in your home.
 A water softener is a product that reduces water hardness one grain per gallon or less.
 Softening water allows detergents to do a better job in cleaning clothes and is more gentle on clothing fibers.